Adult Programs

 Society of Strings (SoS) consists of adult amateur string players of all skill levels.
 Be the Orchestra introductory courses introduce fundamentals and prepare students to join the SoS performing ensembles.
-More advanced participants play in the Encore, Sinfonia, and Rubato ensembles that perform two annual concerts.
+More advanced participants play in the Encore and Sinfonia ensembles that perform two annual concerts.
 All groups are led by OKCPHIL musicians and educators, emphasize advancing technical and musical skills, and are invited to exclusive educational and social activities with OKCPHIL musicians and guest artists.

 Rehearsals/Classes

-All classes/ensembles meet once a week on Monday evenings, 6:30-8:00, at First Presbyterian Church in Oklahoma City.
+All classes/ensembles meet once a week on Monday evenings at First Presbyterian Church in Oklahoma City.
 Registration fees include all materials necessary for class.
 You will need to provide your own instrument – we can help you connect with a local music store to rent an instrument.
-Semester dates are listed below in each program description.
+Semester dates, class times, and fees are listed below in each program description.

 Cost